(Last updated:28/01/2016; last reviewed:28/01/2017)

 A limited but increasing number of HIV-infected adolescents are long-term survivors of HIV infection acquired perinatally or in infancy through blood products.
 Such adolescents are usually heavily ART experienced and may have a unique clinical course that differs from that of adolescents infected later in life.8 Those adolescents infected perinatally or in infancy were often started on ART early in life with mono or dual therapy regimens resulting in incomplete viral suppression and emergence of resistance.
 If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be selected on the basis of the same guiding principles used for heavily ART-experienced adults (see Virologic Failure and Suboptimal Immunogic Response).

 Adolescents are developmentally at a difficult crossroad.
 Their needs for autonomy and independence and their evolving decisional capacity intersect and compete with their concrete thinking processes, risk-taking behaviors, preoccupation with self-image, and need to fit in with their peers.
 This makes it challenging to attract and sustain adolescents’ focus on maintaining their health, particularly for those with chronic illnesses.
 These challenges are not specific to any particular transmission mode or stage of disease.
 Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage and maintain adolescents in care so they can improve and maintain their health for the long term.
-Adolescents may seek care in several settings including pediatric-focused HIV clinics, adolescent/young adult clinics, and adult-focused clinics.9 Regardless of the setting, expertise in caring for adolescents is critical to creating a supportive environment for engaging youth in care.9,10
+Given challenges with youth remaining in care and achieving long-term viral suppression,9 additional considerations may be given to more intensive case management approaches.10,11 Adolescents may seek care in several settings including pediatric-focused HIV clinics, adolescent/young adult clinics, and adult-focused clinics.9 Regardless of the setting, expertise in caring for adolescents is critical to creating a supportive environment for engaging youth in care.12,14

 Antiretroviral Therapy Considerations in Adolescents

-Dosage of medications for HIV infection and opportunistic infections should be prescribed according to Tanner staging of puberty and not solely on the basis of age.11,12 Adolescents in early puberty (i.e., Tanner Stages I and II) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., Tanner Stage V) should follow adult dosing schedules.
-However, Tanner stage and age are not necessarily directly predictive of drug pharmacokinetics.
-Because puberty may be delayed in children who were infected with HIV perinatally,13 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
-Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition from pediatric to adult doses.
-Youth who are in their growth spurt period (i.e., Tanner Stage III in females and Tanner Stage IV in males) and following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
+Dosage of ARV drugs should be prescribed according to the SMR and not solely on the basis of age.16,17 Adolescents in early puberty (i.e., SMR I-III) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., SMR IV-V) should follow adult dosing schedules.
+However, SMR stage and age are not necessarily directly predictive of drug pharmacokinetics.
+Because puberty may be delayed in children with perinatally acquired HIV,18 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
+Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition youth from pediatric to adult doses.
+Youth who are in their growth spurt period (i.e., SMR III in females and SMR IV in males) following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
 Therapeutic drug monitoring can be considered in each of these selected circumstances to help guide therapy decisions.
 Pharmacokinetic studies of drugs in youth are needed to better define appropriate dosing.
-For a more detailed discussion, see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.14
+For a more detailed discussion, see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+19

 Adherence Concerns in Adolescents

-HIV-infected adolescents are especially vulnerable to specific adherence problems on the basis of their psychosocial and cognitive developmental trajectory.
-Comprehensive systems of care are required to serve both the medical and psychosocial needs of HIV-infected adolescents, who are frequently inexperienced with health care systems and who lack health insurance.
-Recent studies in adolescents infected through risk behaviors and in adolescents infected through perinatal transmission demonstrate that many adolescents in both groups face numerous barriers to adherence.15-17 Compared with adults, these youth have lower rates of viral suppression and higher rates of virologic rebound and loss to follow up.18 Many HIV-infected adolescents face challenges in adhering to medical regimens for reasons that include:
+Adolescents with HIV are especially vulnerable to specific adherence problems because of their psychosocial and cognitive developmental trajectory.
+Comprehensive systems of care are required to serve both the medical and psychosocial needs of adolescents with HIV, who frequently lack both health insurance and experience with health care systems.
+Studies in adolescents who acquired HIV during their teen years and in adolescents with perinatal acquisition demonstrate that many adolescents in both groups face numerous barriers to adherence.20-22 Compared with adults, these youth have lower rates of viral suppression and higher rates of virologic rebound and loss to follow up.23 Reasons that adolescents with HIV often have difficulty adhering to medical regimens include the following:

 - Denial and fear of their HIV infection;